gradle/gradle/design-docs/handling-encodings.md

 When reading from zip files using `ZipFileTree`, we should support a metadata charset option as well.

-When reading from tar files using `TarFileTree`, we should support a metadata charset option so that we can handle reading tar files which were created by tools other than Gradle.
+When reading from tar files using `TarFileTree`, we should support a metadata charset option so that we can handle reading non-POSIX tar files, like the tar files created with current and older versions of Gradle, or with other tools.

 ## Implementation Plan